Deutscher-Leichtathletikverband/Interfaces/README.en.md

 - [Eventtypes](https://dateien.leichtathletik.de/meta/eventtypes)
 - [Eventfilegroups](https://dateien.leichtathletik.de/meta/eventfilegroups)

-## Athletes, Licences API (DLV TrueAthletes App)
+## API to change personal data and apply for a license (DLV TrueAthletes App)
 - https://testapi.it4sport.de/api/documentation/athletes

-# German Athletics Events (DVD)
+# German Athletics Events Database (DVD)
 API Documentation and Schemas in order to exchange events.

 ## Events API
-The main API to read and submit Events from and to the German Athletis Events Database (DVD).
+The main API to read and submit events from and to the German Athletics Events Database (DVD).

 Version 3 of the Events API:
 - [XML-Schema Definition](https://github.com/Deutscher-Leichtathletikverband/Interfaces/blob/master/Events%20v3.xsd)